joacorapela/ldsForNeuralPopulation/README.md

    For example: `Rscript doAnalyze_MARSS_batch.R --stateDim=9 --stateInputMemorySecs=0.0 --obsInputMemorySecs=0.6 --initialCondMethod=FA data/v1Shaft1_estimation.ini log/v1Shaft1.log`

-   This script will print on the screen:
+   This script will print on the screen something like:

    [1] "70190160, 9, 0.000000, 0.600000, FA, -6564.091021, 15384.182043, 15442.239165, 633.024000\n"

-    indicating that the random number associated with the model is 70190160, stateDim=9, stateInputMemorySecs=0, obsInputMemorySecs=0.6, initialCondMethod=FA, log likelihood=-6564.091021, Akaike Information Criterion=15384.182043, Akaike Information Criterion corrected=15442.239165, elapsed time=633.024000 secs.
+    indicating that the random number associated with the estimated model was 70190160, stateDim=9, stateInputMemorySecs=0, obsInputMemorySecs=0.6, initialCondMethod=FA, log likelihood=-6564.091021, Akaike Information Criterion=15384.182043, Akaike Information Criterion corrected=15442.239165, elapsed time=633.024000 secs.

     This information is saved in log/v1Shaft1.log